yishilu/FRAUD-DETECTION-ON-CREDIT-CARD-TRANSACTION/README.md

 # FRAUD-DETECTION-ON-CREDIT-CARD-TRANSACTION

-Steps that we went through to generate the six supervised machine learning algorithms.
-The summary of the seven steps is as follow:
+Seven steps that we went through to generate the six supervised machine learning algorithms are as following:
 1. Data cleaning, which fills in the necessary missing fields with reasonable numbers.
 2. Variable creation and Z-scaling.
 371 new variables are created and Z-scaled.
 3. Training/testing/OOT.
 The entire dataset is split into training, testing and out-of-time (OOT) set.